jmtritch/FileMaker_XML_Sync/README.md

 # FileMaker XML Sync
 The included Filemaker database syncs between a master database and deployed offline copies.
 It uses a suite of custom functions, scripts and a few tricks within layouts to achieve syncing without the need of plugins.
 My office works with rural communities that have limited or no internet access, and this system was developed to sync between iPads collecting data in the field and the master system in our office.
+This project builds on [fileMakerhacks XML Wrap and Unwrap Technique](https://filemakerhacks.com/2014/11/16/the-xml-wrap-and-unwrap-technique/) to include not only adding new records, but also updating existing records and deleting records.

 There are some proprietary systems that are available for purchase, but none of them fit with our particular use case.
 So I developed our own syncing system that I believe is fairly easy to adapt to any existing FileMaker system.